Roloway monkey: Conservation efforts

 The Roloway monkey is now considered one of the top 25 most critically threatened primates in the entire world.
-There are conservation efforts that need to be taken immediately in order to save this species.
-There is great recognition for how threatened the species is, but there is not a lot of action going on.
-CITES labeled them as a Class A species of the African Convention of Nature and Natural Resources, but there are quite a few issues with policy making in the countries that the Roloway live.
-Due to these issues, there are not many laws properly enforced against the poaching of this species.
-There are some small foundations started in areas surrounding the Tanoe forest and other locations the monkeys have been found, but without government help, the organizations probably will not go far.
+Conservation efforts must be taken immediately to save this species.
+Recognition for how threatened the species is great, but not much action is being taken.
+CITES labeled the species as Class A of the African Convention of Nature and Natural Resources, but many issues with policy making are happening in the countries where Roloway monkeys live.
+Due to these issues, laws rarely are properly enforced against the poaching of this species.
+Some small foundations have started in areas surrounding the Tanoe Forest and other locations where the monkeys have been found, but without government help, the organizations probably will not go far.
 Large conservation programs are trying to aid in the revival of this species, through captive breeding and other methods.
-Unfortunately, the species has hit a point where this breeding is not extremely successful, as the monkeys do not have anywhere to be released to.
-Currently, efforts need to be in place to find a new location that the primates could thrive in after breeding programs have allowed for a larger captive population that have the potential to be released In 2020, however, the United Kingdom had a large celebration for the first ever birth of a Roloway monkey in that country.
-There are current breeding programs all over the world, and while many have not been largely successful, this is a small win.
-The reason breeding programs have had struggles is because the monkeys can have a difficult time acclimating to one another, and are not entirely willing to breed.
-There are also so few in captivity, that the breeding is quite selective, as inbreeding depression is unfavorable and could worsen the conservation status of the species.
+Unfortunately, the species has hit a point where this breeding is not extremely successful, as the monkeys do not have anywhere to be released.
+Currently, without new locations where the primates could thrive, breeding programs have allowed only for a larger captive populations.

+In 2020, the United Kingdom had a large celebration for the first-ever birth of a Roloway monkey in that country.
+Though current breeding programs exist all over the world, and while many have not been largely successful, this is a small win.
+Breeding programs have had struggles because the monkeys can have a difficult time adapting to one another and are not entirely willing to breed, and relatively few are in captivity, so breeding is quite selective.
+Such inbreeding depression is unfavorable and could worsen the conservation status of the species.